Rosefae/webnovel-template/README.md

 ## Adding Mirrors

 There's an array `_data/global/json` for global mirror links.
+Each object within the array has a name attribute and a url attribute.
+The menu uses this array to generate a list of mirror links.

-For specific chapters, the menu will instead use the mirror array in the chapter's frontmatter to generate the links.
+For chapters, the menu will instead use the mirror array in the chapter's frontmatter.
+Not all global mirrors need to be present in a chapter's mirror array, but for best practice it's best to ensure that the mirrors which *are* present are in the same order as the global array.

 ## Adding CSS